+Sunspot activity and solar cycles.

 The impact of a geomagnetic storm of this magnitude today would render GNSS satellites inoperable, compromise cell phone reception and create extended outages of the electric power grid system.
 Fortunately, such major event has not been repeated yet, but less severe storms continue to be recorded by the experts such as the 2003 Halloween solar storm which affected numerous satellites, aircrafts, satellite communications and electric power grid systems.
 During the Halloween storm, the SBAS Wide Area Augmentation System (WAAS) was also disabled for 30 hours [61].
 In 2006, solar flares from the sun were reported to disrupt mariners and aircraft landing systems.
 In 2011 Global Positioning System (GPS) users with dynamic positioning on the daylight side of the Earth were impacted for 8 minutes and in 2014 satellite navigation was disrupted in part of Europe for 15 minutes.
 However, it is important to note that these events are stochastic in nature and thus unpredictable.

+Space weather is complex phenomenon which is shaped primarily by different Solar events.
+Simplified summary of radio disturbances generated by a single solar eruption is shown on Figure 3.
+Each colourred element represents a different disturbance category.
+The light green labels show the origin at the Sun.
+The white labels show the space weather disturbance categories commonly discussed in the literature.
+The yellow labels name the effects observed at Earth.
+The top three categories have rapid onsets and slower decays.